Branched covers and matrix factorizations: Finite matrix factorization type

 \begin{proof} The first statement follows directly from the definition of $(-)^\sharp$ and $\mc B$.
 For the second, consider the idempotents These idempotents have three important properties: \begin{enumerate}[label = (\alph*)] \item $R^\sharp[\sigma] = \bigoplus_{k \in \Z_d}e_kR^\sharp[\sigma]$ as right $R^\sharp[\sigma]$-modules, \item $\sigma e_k = e_k \sigma = \omega^k e_k$, $k \in \Z_d$, and \item $ze_k = e_{k-1}z$, $k \in \Z_d$. \end{enumerate}

 From \ref{equation:e_k_properties_b}, we have that $e_kR^\sharp[\sigma] = e_kR^\sharp$ where $e_kR^\sharp$ denotes the multiples of $e_k$ by $R^\sharp \cdot 1 \subset R^\sharp[\sigma]$ on the right.
-Hence, as an $R^\sharp$-module, $e_kR^\sharp$ is free of rank $1$.
+Hence, as an $R^\sharp$-module, $e_kR^\sharp[\sigma] = e_kR^\sharp$ is free of rank $1$.
 Thus, for any $N \in \MCM(R^\sharp)$, \ref{equation:e_k_properties_a} implies that $G(N) \cong \bigoplus_{k \in \Z_d} (e_kR^\sharp \otimes_{R^\sharp}N)$.
 It then follows from \ref{equation:e_k_properties_b} and \ref{equation:e_k_properties_c} that we have an isomorphism of $R^\sharp[\sigma]$-modules $G(N) \cong \mc B(N^\flat)$.
 Hence, $\mc A\circ G(N) \cong \mc A \circ \mc B(N^\flat) \cong N^\flat$ by \cite[Theorem 4.4]{tribone_matrix_2021}. \end{proof}

 \begin{remark} In the case of an Artin algebra $\Lambda$, the relationship between $\Lambda$ and the skew group algebra $\Lambda[G]$ for a finite group $G$ was studied by Reiten and Riedtmann in \cite{reiten_skew_1985}.
-They show that many properties relevant to representation theory hold simultaneously for $\Lambda$ and $\Lambda[G]$.
+They show that many representation theoretic properties hold simultaneously for $\Lambda$ and $\Lambda[G]$.
 In particular, $\Lambda$ has finite representation type if and only if the same is true of $\Lambda[G]$.
 The equivalence of categories $\MatFac{S}{d}{f} \approx \MCM_{\sigma}(R^\sharp)$ \cite[Theorem 4.4]{tribone_matrix_2021} and Theorem \ref{thm:finite_dMF_type_2} give an analogous relationship between $R^\sharp$ and the skew group algebra $R^\sharp[\sigma]$. \end{remark}